-For example, you may have a Student relation with attribute courseNumber
+For example, you may have a Student relation with attribute major

-that is expected to join with attribute number in relation Course.
+that is expected to join with attribute deptID in relation Department.

-In generating data, be sure to generate values that actually do
+When generating data, be sure to generate values that actually do join --

-One way to guarantee joinability is to generate the values in one
+One way to guarantee joinability is to generate the values for one relation,

-numbers to fill in the courseNumber values in the Student relation.
+to fill in the major values in the Student relation.

-- Include a README manifest file with information about each of the files you're submitting.
+- (1pt) Include a README manifest file with information about each of the files you're submitting.

 Refer as needed to the information under the heading,

-Some Mechanics for Project Assignments given in Project 1.
+Some Mechanics for Project Assignments givin in Project 1.

-your tarred or zipped submission should create a folder consisting of your Westmont username
+your tarred or zipped submission should create a folder having the name of your Westmont username